 Alright, that was a ton of info.
 To summarize, eating fresh whole foods, drinking purified water, making sure you are consuming adequate protein, and using non-toxic cookware is goal number one, no matter who you are or what your genetics say.
 These practices alone can help reverse chronic health issues.

-If you’ve already mastered the above and you’re still having trouble, it’s time to schedule an appointment with us or a functional dietitian near you in order to dig deeper.
+If you’ve already mastered the above and you’re still having trouble, it’s time to schedule a free 15-minute phone call with us to discuss a coaching plan or a functional dietitian near you in order to dig deeper.
 There is a good chance you have a lot to uncover.

 Last but not least, if you’re feeling totally overwhelmed but want to learn more, check out the book Detoxification and Healing: The Key to Optimal Health this is a great read to learn more about the detoxification process and how you can apply these concepts to your everyday life.